 Microsoft Puts Exchange Server Out for Free Trial

-Microsoft announced in mid-April a free hosted trial for business customers to experience its Exchange Server 2007, one of the key components of its unified communications offerings that are due for release later this year.
+Microsoft yesterday announced a free hosted trial for business customers to experience its Exchange Server 2007, one of the key components of its unified communications offerings.